GitCraigRash/GitCraigRash/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BLOOMTECH SPRINT 15 :Major Neural Network Architectures
+- 🔭 I’m currently working on BLOOMTECH SPRINT 16: Technical Exam Preparation and LinkedIn

-- 🌱 I’m currently learning how to use nural networks.
+- 🌱 I’m currently learning what career options are availible.

 - 👯 I’m looking to collaborate on how to extract valuable information for stakeholders in an online retail business.